microsoft/ConversationLearner-Samples/README.md

 Source files for the demos are in `my-bot-01/src/demos`

-## Create a bot which includes back-end code
+## Create a Bot which includes back-end code

 1. If you have the Conversation Learner web UI open, return to the list of models at http://localhost:5050/home.

-2. If a bot is running (like `npm run demo-pizza`), stop it.
+2. If a Bot is running (like `npm run demo-pizza`), stop it.
 You do not need to stop the UI process, or close the web browser.

 3. If desired, edit code in `my-bot-01/src/app.ts`.

-4. Rebuild and re-start bot:
+4. Rebuild and re-start Bot:

     ```bash
     npm run build